eclipse-platform/eclipse.platform.releng.buildtools/bundles/org.eclipse.build.tools/data/_README.txt

-These files are sample data to get you started, generated using the updater.*.properties files in the properties/ folder.
+These files are sample data to get you started, generated using the feedPublish.*.properties files in the properties/ folder.